bendalab/audian/README.md

   - [x] Add yt plot with independent y-axis key shortcut
   - [ ] Update cross-hair code to the new plot_ranges
   - [ ] Support optional grid layout
+- [x] New plot widget showing power spectrum of visible range.
+- [ ] Support horizontal power spectrum
-- [ ] New plot widget showing power spectrum of visible range or slice at current cursor position.
-Cycle with Ctrl+P through no power plot, color bar, power spectrum to the right, power spectrum on top.
+- [ ] Cycle with Ctrl+P through no power plot, power spectrum to the right, power spectrum on top.
 - [ ] FullTracePlot:
-  - [ ] fix offset problem.
+  - [ ] fix offset problem?
+Does it still exist?
   - [ ] indicate time under mouse cursor.
 - [x] Add a toolbar widget for spectrum overlap
 - [x] SpinBox for envelope cutoff frequency needs to show digits after decimal point.
 - [ ] Interactive high- and low-pass filtering:
+  - [ ] make the lines and the corrseponding toolbar widget a general property of the spectrogram plot
+  - [ ] allow for flexible connetctions of these features to some bufferedata update function.
   - [ ] high- and low-pass filter lines must not cross!
 Update limits.
   - [ ] add a toolbar widget for setting filter order.
 - [ ] Implement downsampling of spectrograms!
 Or make it even dependent on window size.